samsn139/sam-intern-repo/Milestone5/react_hooks.md

 ### What happens if you remove useMemo from your implementation?

 The expensive calculation will run **every time** the component re-renders, even if the data hasn’t changed.
 This can significantly degrade performance, especially with large datasets or CPU-heavy operations.

+### What problem does useCallback solve?

+`useCallback` prevents a function from being re-created on every render unless its dependencies change.
+This is helpful when passing functions to memoized child components, avoiding unnecessary re-renders.

+---

+### How does useCallback work differently from useMemo?

+- `useMemo` returns a **memoized value**.
+- `useCallback` returns a **memoized function**.

+They both take a function and a dependency array, but their purposes differ: one is for values, the other for functions.

+---

+### When would useCallback not be useful?

+- If the function is not passed to child components.
+- If re-renders are inexpensive.
+- Overuse can lead to premature optimization and code complexity without real performance gain.